 Here are 5 building blocks for innovation you can start with (happy to discuss more ways in another post)

-- Creativity Provide an environment for children that recognizes creativity.
+- Creativity Provide an environment for children that recognizers creativity.
 Turn a room into a maker-space with free/cheap resources for self-directed DIY projects that supports children to think, plan, make and share.

 - Exploration Children learn by exploring and ‘figuring-out’ the world around them.
 Allow them to explore new ways of thinking, asking questions, and finding new solutions to real-world problems that are personally meaningful to them.